This article explains how you can transfer recurring compensations to DATEV LODAS and Lohn und Gehalt via the DATEV export.

 Only those compensations are supported that are already maintained in DATEV or will be maintained in DATEV in the future:

-Compensations are automatically transferred to the respective LODAS table, based on the DATEV Salary Type ID stored in Personio: <9000 Festbezugstabelle = Fixed salaries, ≥9000 = Net salaries/net deductions.
+Compensation is automatically transferred to the relevant LODAS table based on the DATEV wage type number stored in Personio: <9000 Fixed remuneration table = Fixed remuneration table, ≥9000 = Net remuneration/Net deductions.

-No data is currently transmitted to special input forms in DATEV (for example, for company pension schemes, company cars and others).
+No data is currently transferred to special input masks in DATEV (e.g., for company pension schemes, company cars, and other items).
 Therefore, discuss with your payroll accountant which recurring compensation you would like to select in Personio and transfer to the above-mentioned tables in DATEV.

 To transfer recurring compensations to DATEV, you first need to enable them in the settings.
 To do so, perform the following steps: